UPDATED: JULY 21, 2022 | 2 MIN READ

-Here’s what happened to us, and what I wish I knew before our house fire.
+Here’s what happened to us and what I wish I had known before our house fire.

-I was asleep when the fire started on the covered patio just outside of my home.
+I was asleep when the fire started on the covered patio outside my home.
 My wife was puttering around the kitchen along with our two dogs.
-As she came into the room to wake me up, I’m sure the last thing she expected to yell was “There’s a fire outside!”
-Two small explosions followed shortly thereafter just outside of our master bedroom door.
+As she came into the room to wake me up, I’m sure the last thing she expected to yell was, “There’s a fire outside!”
+Shortly after, two small explosions just outside our primary bedroom door.

 The Clean Up

-Eventually, our parents arrived and it was time to assess the damage.
-In some ways, the fire itself was the least destructive part of the entire thing.
+Eventually, our parents arrived, and it was time to assess the damage.
+In some ways, the fire was the least destructive part of the entire thing.

 More about damage mitigation: